JaniceLiuu/ERG3010_project_Weibo_analysis/README.md

 Then the web page should be open automaticly.

-However, due to the size of the file is too large, here, you could check all the importent algorithm python file, html file and javascript.
+However, due to the size of the file is too large, here, you could check all the important algorithm python file, html file and javascript.
 If you want to have a real interaction with our website, please go into the sever offered by USTF.
 All the meterial is uploaded in the group_1 folder.
 Follow the intruction mentioned above, and you could see the complete version of our website.